Long Live Pitman's Shorthand! Reading

 * "swimwear" It is the W stroke that goes through the line, hence the unusual placement of the M stroke

-* "numbered" Both present and past tenses would make sense here, so use the optional short dash through the last stroke, to signify past tense in a short form or contraction that has no other method to show the difference
+* "numbered" This could also read as "number", therefore use the optional short dash through the stroke to signify past tense in a short form or contraction, or write the outline in full strokes, see https://www.long-live-pitmans-shorthand.org.uk/contractions-intro.htm#past_tenses

 Then we had to go through a lobby, treading through a few inches of water that washed our feet, finally emerging into the brilliant sunshine once again*.
 The red brick wall and concrete surroundings were somewhat drab, but the water, sky, swimwear and towels were bright and colourful, and we could see the green waving tops of the surrounding trees outside.
 The lido consisted of one very large rectangular pool with slides and diving boards.
 At the far end was a small shallow pool with steps at both ends for children, about waist-high for adults.
 At the two far corners were waterfall fountains, where people could sit and soak and between them was a place where refreshments could be bought.
 In between the two foot-washing lobbies was a café and those who had not* come to swim could remain there and watch the swimmers, as shoes were not allowed in the main lido area.
 There was a large clock over the café, especially important as people would have put their watches in with their other stuff in the storage baskets.